Rscime/01WeekChallenge/readme.md

-# 01 Weekly Challenge - UCF Coding Bootcamp
+# Horiseon Webpage - 01 Weekly Challenge - UCF Coding Bootcamp

 This application was completed by Rachel Scime as part of the UCF Coding Bootcamp.